Nathaniel Pryor (pioneer)

-Nathaniel Pryor (aka Nathaniel Miguel Pryor and Miguel Pryor) (died 1849 or 1850), an American Citizen captured in Old Mexico who later became an esteemed citizen of Los Angeles, California.
+Nathaniel Pryor (c.
+1806–died 1849/1850), was an American citizen captured in Alta California (a former province of New Spain and Mexico), who later became an esteemed citizen of Los Angeles, California.
+He was also known as Nathaniel Miguel Pryor and Miguel Pryor.

 Family and early life

 Nathaniel Pryor was born about 1806 in Kentucky.
 He married in 1838 in California, then part of Mexico, at Mission San Gabriel.
 The record stated his father's name as Nathaniel Pryor (speculated by researchers to be Nathaniel Hale Pryor) of Louisville and Mary Davis was his mother.
 His bride was Maria Teresa Sepulveda, a descendant of Francisco Xavier Sepulveda, a Mexican colonialist whose descendants owned vast tracts of land in Alta California.

 Captured by Mexico

 Nathaniel Pryor was noted for his entry into California in March 1828.
 He was on a fur trapping expedition with several other Americans when captured by the Spanish and taken to the prison at San Diego.
-His companions were Syvester Pattie and his son James O. Pattie, Richard Lochlyn all from Kentucky, Isaac Stover from Santa Fe, William Pope from Indiana, Jesse Ferguson from Missouri, and Edmund Russell from Pennsylvania.
+His companions were Sylvester Pattie and his son James O. Pattie, Richard Lochlyn all from Kentucky, Isaac Stover from Santa Fe, William Pope from Indiana, Jesse Ferguson from Missouri, and Edmund Russell from Pennsylvania.
 James O. Pattie wrote to John Coffin Jones, the American consul to the Sandwich Islands to ask assistance for their release.